- Introduction to Java

-- Independent: Java is one among the few programming languages that can run codes on different platforms or machines.
+Independent: Java is one of the few programming languages that can run codes on different platforms or machines.
 It supports the motto of ‘Write Once, Run Anywhere’ which makes it a versatile language.

 The best part of Java as a programming language is the features do not end here, it has so much to offer to its developers.
 But before heading to its demand and features, you need to know about a Java Developer.

 A Java Developer is a part of the software development team who builds, designs and manages applications using the versatile, cross-platform programming language, Java.

 He/she not only runs Java code but also is part of the whole process of developing an application.
 From programming to solving errors, a Java developer will ensure the effective and efficient development of an application and deployment on a server.